INTRODUCTION TO THE INTERPRETATION OF GREEK MYTHS

 The other children of Phorcys : the Hesperides’ Serpent, Thoosa and Cratais

-- THE RULE OF THE TITANS AND ZEUS’ RISE TO POWER
+- THE REIGN OF THE TITANS AND ZEUS’ RISE TO POWER

 The symbolism of the Titans